WoozyMasta/archimate-ci-image/README.md

 [Archi][Archi repository] container image for use in continuous integration pipelines.
-With this container, you can implement automatic report generation and model unloading in your pipeline.
+With this container, you can implement automatic report generation and model export in your pipeline.

 The [Archi][] modelling toolkit is targeted toward all levels of Enterprise Architects and Modellers.